listars-pix/learngit/readme.txt

 This is my new life
 i will tackle git

-you will save my llife
+you will save my life